“Believe in life! Always human beings will live and progress to greater, broader, and fuller life.” ~ W. E. B. Du Bois

 I hope that we are finally coming to a time when we don’t have to use force to stop people who have no regard for human lives, but I have to remember we’re in a transition period.
 Sometimes we may have to be like Robert McCall and use violence to stand up for people who are weaker than we are.

 However, I have been encouraged to see that the recent Black Lives Matter demonstrations are mostly peaceful.
 That demonstrators are covering the fence around the White House with posters and artwork advocating for the end of violence against blacks, and some of the protestors are using music and dancing as part of their demonstrations.

 As human beings we, hopefully, are working toward progress in our personal growth and in the establishing of more loving and equitable societies.
 Change is sometimes a long process.
 I’m happy to see the tide turning.
 I’m envisioning living in a peaceful society where people are too busy fulfilling their dreams to be hateful toward each other and people like Robert McCall’s character are no longer needed.

 Have a blessed weekend.
 Thanks for reading, liking and commenting.

-Lucinda Sage-Midgorden © 2018
+Lucinda Sage-Midgorden © 2020

-Lucinda is the author of The Space Between Time is available in all ebook formats at Smashwords, or you can find the ebook at iBooks or Barnes and Noble.
+The Space Between Time is available in all ebook formats at Smashwords and for Kindle at Amazon, or you can find the ebook at iBooks or Barnes and Noble.
 If you prefer a physical copy, you can find a print-on-demand version at Amazon.
-To join her email list, click here.
-She will never sell the names on her list.
+Stay tuned for news when the audiobook version is published.